limdor/bazel-examples/cpp/Readme.md

 ## About the example

 In this example we have declared 3 targets.
-A library, an executable and a test.
+A library, an executable, and a test.
 The binary and the test depends on the library.

 * `//:my_lib`: A library with a public header and a single cpp file.
 It can be defined in Bazel as follows: